CaliStyle/humpback-redis-event/README.md

 Distributed node.js event emitter based on redis pub/sub.

 Supports channels (sort of namespaces).
-This code is heavily used 24x7 on a thousand-servers cluster, so it is production ready.
+This code is heavily used 24x7 on a thousand-servers cluster.

+While this iteration of redis-event was built for [Humpback](https://github.com/CaliStyle/humpback) it is a good candiate for any server clusters who need to speak to eachother.

 # SYNOPSIS